-My name is Johanna and I am a third year doctoral student in the Food Policy and Applied Nutrition (FPAN) program.
+My name is Johanna and I am a PhD Candidate in the Food Policy and Applied Nutrition (FPAN) program.

 I was born and raised in Honduras and came to the United States after high school to pursue higher education.
 Prior to joining the Tufts community I received a Bachelor of Arts in Health Sciences at Rice University and in 2011, I completed my Masters degree in Public Health Sciences with a specialization in health economics and health promotion at Karolinska Institute in Stockholm, Sweden.